metagenomics/metagenomics-workshop/docs/assembly/idba_ud.rst

 `read1.fq` and `read2.fq`::

-  cd /vol/spool/workdir/assembly/
+  cd /mnt/volume/workdir/assembly/

-  qsub -cwd -N fq2fa -b y \
-  /usr/bin/fq2fa --merge read1.fq read2.fq reads12.fas
+  fq2fa --merge read1.fq read2.fq reads12.fas

 IDBA-UD can be run by the following command.
 As our compute instances have multiple cores, we use the option `--num_threads 14` to tell IDBA-UD it should use 14 parallel threads::

-  cd /vol/spool/workdir/assembly/
+  cd /mnt/volume/workdir/assembly/

-  qsub -cwd -pe multislot 14 -N idba_ud -b y \
-  /usr/bin/idba_ud -r reads12.fas --num_threads 14 -o idba_ud_out
+  idba_ud -r reads12.fas --num_threads 14 -o idba_ud_out

 The contig sequences are located in the `idba_ud_out` directory in file `contig.fa`.
 Again, let's get some  basic statistics on the contigs::